irenezhang30/comp764_project/README.md

 # rl-learn

-This is the code for our IJCAI 2019 paper [Using Natural Language for Reward Shaping in Reinforcement Learning](https://arxiv.org/abs/1903.02020).
+code based on IJCAI 2019 paper [Using Natural Language for Reward Shaping in Reinforcement Learning](https://arxiv.org/abs/1903.02020).

 ## Running the code: